-How To Set Up SSH Keys To Allow Access To Instances
+How To Set Up SSH Keys To Access Linux Instances

 We’re helping customers to increase the security of their F2H instances in a number of ways.
 First, we disable the root account on all instances by default.
-Next, during instance install and reinstall we configure a user account.
-Finally, customers can also choose to use an SSH key to access their instance.
-We’re going to set up ssh keys and use these keys to access instances without a password.
+Next, during the instance install and reinstall we configure a user account.
+Finally, customers can also choose to use a Linux SSH key to access their instance.
+We’re going to set up SSH keys in a Linux Server and use these keys to access instances without a password.
 This guide covers how to provide your SSH key in the Discovery control panel which will be installed when you reinstall your instance.
-And also how to set up ssh keys and add your SSH keys to an already running instance.
+And also how to set up SSH keys and add your SSH keys to an already running instance.

 Generate An SSH Keypair

-SSH keys consist of a public key and a private key.
-You give out the public ssh key and keep the private ssh key secure.
+SSH keys in Linux Servers consist of a public key and a private key.
+You give out the public SSH key and keep the private SSH key secure.
 We advise you to store your SSH keys in an external USB key or a service like Onedrive where you can sync the key over multiple devices.
-Do not lose your private ssh key.
+Do not lose your private SSH key.
 If you do, you could lose access to your instance.
 To generate your keypair.
 Login to your server and issue the ssh-keygen command.

 ssh-keygen -t rsa